imrigp/concentration-card-game/README.md

 The server holds all the information and doesn't expose it with the client.
 It has complete control over the match in order to to prevent cheating.
 Furthermore, I tried making it pretty robust using concurrency, so it could (potentially) support many clients.

 As for the client side, I implemented it using MVC.
 The user could choose the total cards per match, or go for the server-default configuration.
 There should be another player waiting for a match, who requested the same amount of cards.
-The cards are stored locally, and the comuunication with the server is by cards' id, in order to reduce bandwidth.
+The cards are stored locally, and the communication with the server is by cards' id, in order to reduce bandwidth.